trustoverip/spec-up-t/readme.md

                 "repo": "sidetree"
             }
             ```
-3. In your main node.js file, or as a package.json script entry, use this invocation call: `require('spec-up')()`

-Boom!
-That's it.
 You're ready to start rendering specs as HTML sites locally and/or pushing them to github pages however you see fit to automate.

 ## Running the scripts locally